ikersojo/06_webserv/README.md

 1. Define the address to where you want to connect (IP, in binary)
 2. Define a file descriptor
 3. Bind the file descriptor to a port
-4. Wait for the connection
+4. Wait for the Communication
 5. Acceopt incomming communication from the internet

 ### 3.1 Adress